EXP-code/EXP-docs/topics/EXP-output.rst

   for each specified component and frequency.
 This method will work for any component but makes the most sense for near-equilibrium galaxy components such as disks, bulges and halos.

+- `orbtrace` will output a select number of orbits to the same file, appending phase space information to the end at each time step.
+This is helpful for quick looks, but is not meant to be science product output (i.e. one should probably not try to set `orbtrace` to the number of disk particles).

 An example